Skip to content

 What Happens After I Notify the ICO?

-Following receipt of your breach notification, the ICO will start an investigation.
-They are likely to ask some supplementary questions and consider the seriousness of the breach and whether your company could have done something to avoid it in the first place.
+Following receipt of your breach notification, the ICO will begin an investigation.
+They are likely to ask follow-up questions and evaluate the breach’s severity and whether it could have been avoided.

 Key Takeaways